convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 1. What is Python?
 Ans: Python is a high-level, interpreted programming language known for its simplicity and readability.
+ * High-level: A high-level language is a programming language that is designed to be human-readable and abstracts away the low-level details of computer hardware.
+This means that the code you write in Python is closer to natural language and easier for humans to understand, rather than being closer to the machine-level language (binary code) that the computer can directly execute.
+ * Interpreted: Python code is executed line by line by a program called the interpreter.
+This is different from compiled languages where the entire code is converted into machine code before running.
+Interpretation allows for faster development cycles as you can test and make changes quickly without recompiling everything.
+ *
 3. What are the key features of Python?
 4. What is PEP 8?
 5. What are the differences between lists and tuples in Python?